wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 ## .nxignore

-You may optionally add an `.nxignore` file to the root.
-This file is used to specify files in your workspace that should be completely ignored by Nx.
+You may optionally add an `.nxignore` file to the root This file is used to specify files in your workspace that should be completely ignored by Nx.

 The syntax is the same as